nvssaiteja5/devops/README.md

 ### **Git Clone**

 `https://github.com/nvssaiteja5/devops` <br/>
-* It will copy the repository into the current director
+* It will copy the repository into the current directory
 * this command will copy all the files in the **devops** repository to your current directory
 ***
 ###  Git  init